Procurement and Purchasing

 Purchasing programs and initiatives

-Where there are cost savings and no fees associated with the membership, the college participates in purchasing agreements.
-The director of purchasing approves these memberships.
+Where there are cost savings or net rebates associated with purchasing cooperatives, the college participates in purchasing agreements.
+The manager, procurement & accounts payable approves these memberships.

-When possible, Colorado College considers environmental impact in purchasing decisions.
+When possible, the college considers environmental impact in purchasing decisions.
 The use of products and services with less environmental impact will be considered favorably when it is a best-value decision to do so.
 Factors included in the decision are: energy efficiency; shipping materials (returnable, reusable, or made from recycled content); and environmental performance of the supplier/producer (waste prevention, waste reduction, pollution prevention, clean air/water programs, and other initiatives).
-Colorado College's preference is to purchase EPEAT Gold registered products whenever possible and asks that vendors quote EPEAT Gold registered electronics whenever possible.

 Tax exemption

-As a 501 (c)(3) entity, Colorado College is exempt from paying sales tax in the city of Colorado Springs, the state of Colorado, and other states where the college has filed for an exemption.
-The current list of states is in the procedures section.
+3. As a 501 (c)(3) entity, Colorado College is exempt from paying sales tax in the city of Colorado Springs, the state of Colorado, and other states where the college has filed for an exemption.

 Purchasing methods

-The college’s Purchasing Card Manual describes appropriate use of purchasing cards beginning with issuance and concluding with card deactivation.
+The college’s Purchasing Card Training Guide describes appropriate use of purchasing cards beginning with issuance and concluding with card deactivation.

-The Purchasing Department reserves the right to issue a purchase order or make payment with the college-issued purchasing card.
-Purchase orders or authorizations must be completed before the time of purchase and forwarded to the Purchasing Department for review and approval.
+Purchasing & Accounts Payable reserves the right to issue a purchase order or make payment centrally.
+Purchase orders or authorizations must be completed before the time of purchase and forwarded to Procurement & Accounts Payable for review and approval prior to purchase of the goods.

 Purchases

-Colorado College receives federal and state grants and contracts for academic research.
 In carrying out its sponsored projects, the college complies with the terms of the agreement.
-These terms may be stated in the sponsored project agreement or in statutes, regulations, and policy statements.
+These terms may be stated in the sponsored project agreement as well as in statutes, regulations, and policy statements.

-1. Terms and conditions: A grant or contract may require the college to include certain contractual clauses in purchase orders or subcontracts issued under the award.
-The director of faculty research identifies when these requirements need to be included in the purchase order;
+- Flowdown of terms and conditions: A grant or contract may require the college to include certain contractual clauses in purchase orders or subcontracts issued under the award.
+The director of sponsored research identifies when these requirements need to be included in the purchase order;

-2. Prior approval: If a government-sponsored project agreement is a funding source, a government representative may be required to approve a proposed purchase of capital equipment or complex goods or services before the college places the order;
+- Prior approval: A government representative may be required to approve a proposed purchase of capital equipment or complex goods or services before the college places the order;

-1. Pre-requisition screening: Existing inventory of capital equipment should be screened for availability before ordering.
-Per the U.S. Government Office of Management and Budget Circular A-110, this prevents the purchase of “unnecessary or duplicative items.”
+- Pre-requisition screening: Existing inventory of capital equipment should be screened for availability before ordering by contacting Facilities Services.
+Per Uniform Guidance 2 CFR 200.318, this prevents the purchase of “unnecessary or duplicative items.”

 Leases

-Equipment may be financed using various types of leases.
-Generally, equipment leases originate during the capital equipment request process.
-Facilities Services issues a purchase order for the overall amount of the lease and provides oversight of the lease until the exchange of ownership documentation takes place.
+Equipment may be financed using various types of leases and should be coordinated through Facilities Services or the vice president for finance/CFO.
+Facilities Services will issue a purchase order for the overall amount of the lease and provide oversight of the lease until the exchange of ownership documentation takes place.

 Roles and responsibilities

-The requestor has first-hand knowledge of the good or service being purchase.
+The requestor has first-hand knowledge of the goods or services being purchased.
 The college relies on the requestor to have made determinations of appropriateness before initiating the purchase.
+For items with a value of more than $1,000, it is usually expected that a requestor will have discussed the purchase with their supervisor or chair of their department prior to expending funds.

-The approver is the supervisor, manager, vice-president, or dean of the requestor.
-As part of the approval process, the approver ensures that the purchase is consistent with college policies, and accurately coded (fund, organization, account, and program).
+The approver is the supervisor, manager, vice-president, department chair or dean of the requestor.
+As part of the approval process, the approver ensures that the purchase is consistent with college policies, and accurately coded (fund, organization, account, and program code).

 Approval and authorization